xc/xoverridefilter/readme.md

         Match[section_identifier]=standard
         Class=myFormView

    The configuration above means that, 'myform' objects under Standard section will use class myFormView as view logic and form.tpl as template; while 'myform' objects under other sections will use myFormView as view logic and full.tpl(if no other override rule applies) as template.

-2. Implement class myFormView. extension/myextension/classes/myformview.php
+2. Implement class myFormView

+    extension/myextension/classes/myformview.php

         <?php
         class myFormView